Michel von Tell

-Michel von Tell (8 October 1980) is a Swiss journalist, consultant and racing driver.
+Michel von Tell (born October 8, 1980) is a Swiss journalist, consultant, artist and racing driver.

 Life

-He was a professional baseball player in the Swiss NLB league.

-Miche Von Tell studied economics and was active in the financial investment sector.
+Von Tell was a professional baseball player in the Swiss NLB league.
+Von Tell studied economics and was active in the financial investment sector.
 In 2012 he sold most of his companies and began to work in media.
 Since 2020 von Tell worked as a consultant in the German Parliament (Bundestag).

 He occasionally participates in Poker tournaments and appears to be, according to the "Swiss Money List" by HedonMob, among the best 100 Players in the country (place 70).